 But those who are determined to don the suit at least once in these waning summer weeks probably will want to shed some lingering winter weight.
+Not only that, it's incredibly good for your insides, particularly your digestive system.
 There are tons of diets out there, each warning against some corpulence culprit like carbohydrates, fat, or white foods.

 Don't swallow all the propaganda diet sponsors try to feed you.
 The only thing that really works is to burn up more calories than you take in.
 Here's the skinny on some of those diet myths: